nemanjagajic/vue-json-to-csv/README.md

 </vue-json-to-csv>
 ```

-If you want, you can pass a promise which will resolve array instead of just passing plain array
+If you want, you can pass async function which will return an array instead of just passing plain array

 ```html
 <vue-json-to-csv :json-data-generator="getItemsToExport">